Cray-HPE/docs-csm/install/416-MGMT-NET-CABLING.md

 | sn01	 | x3000u17s1-j1 | x3000u34-j8	| sw-25g02   |
 | sn01	 | x3000u17ocp-j2| x3000u33-j14	| sw-25g01   |
 | sn01	 | x3000u17ocp-j1| x3000u33-j8	| sw-25g01   |
+The OCP ports go to the First switch and the PCIe ports go to the Second switch.
+OCP port 1 and PCIe port 1 form a Bond.
+OCP port 2 and PCIe port 2 form a Bond.
 ![HPE_Storage](img/network/HPE_Storage.png)

 For systems that include 4 aggregation switches the cabling will look like the following.